steveloughran/kerberos_and_hadoop/sections/ugi.md

 The issues related to diagnostics, logging, exception types and inner causes could be addressed.
 It would be nice to also have an exception cached at init time, so that diagnostics code could even track down where the init took place.
 Volunteers welcome.
 That said, here are some bits of the code where patches would be vetoed

-* The text of exceptions.
+* Replacing the current text of exceptions.
 We don't know what is scanning for that text, or what documents go with them.
+Extending the text should be acceptable.
-* All exceptions must be subclasses of IOException.
+* All exceptions must remain subclasses of IOException.
 * Logging must not leak secrets, such as tokens.